celerity/celerity-comp/README.md

-# CELERITY Compilation
+# CELERITY Compilation and Modeling

-The CELERITY static analysis and modeling implementation.
+This project contains Celerity's support for static analysis and modeling.
+In particular, you can run an LLVM pass on a Celerity kernel and use its analysis information to implement a performance model to be later inferred at runtime.

 ## Dependencies